Plasmonic nanoparticle: Theory

 When this condition is fulfilled the cross-sections are at their maximum.

 These cross-sections are for single, spherical particles.
 The equations change when particles are non-spherical, or are coupled to 1 or more other nanoparticles, such as when their geometry changes.
 This principle is important for several applications.

 Rigorous electrodynamic analysis of plasma oscillations in a spherical metal nanoparticle of a finite size was performed in.

+Noble metal plasmonic nanoparticles

+Plasmonic nanoparticles are most commonly synthesized from noble metals, particularly gold (Au), silver (Ag), and copper (Cu).
+These metals possess a high density of free electrons, allowing for strong localized surface plasmon resonance (LSPR) in the visible and near-infrared (NIR) regions of the electromagnetic spectrum.

+Gold Nanoparticles (Au)

+Gold is the most widely used plasmonic metal in biomedical applications owing to its superior chemical stability and biocompatibility.
+While its LSPR intensity is lower than silver's, its surface chemistry (e.g., thiol-gold bonding) is well-defined for functionalization.

+Silver Nanoparticles (Ag)

+Silver is often considered the most efficient plasmonic material for visible light applications due to its relatively low damping losses.
+This results in the narrowest and most intense LSPR peaks among noble metals, though it could be easily oxidized and sulfided.

+Copper Nanoparticles (Cu)

+Copper exhibits plasmonic properties similar to gold but is significantly more abundant and cost effective.
+However, its rapid oxidation under ambient conditions hinders its applications, requiring further protective layer (e.g., shell) or inert environment to maintain its plasmonic function.

 Applications

 Plasmonic solar cells

 Due to their ability to scatter light back into the photovoltaic structure and low absorption, plasmonic nanoparticles are under investigation as a method for increasing solar cell efficiency.
 Forcing more light to be absorbed by the dielectric increases efficiency.

 Plasmons can be excited by optical radiation and induce an electric current from hot electrons in materials fabricated from gold particles and light-sensitive molecules of porphin, of precise sizes and specific patterns.
 The wavelength to which the plasmon responds is a function of the size and spacing of the particles.
 The material is fabricated using ferroelectric nanolithography.
 Compared to conventional photoexcitation, the material produced three to 10 times the current.